bcomnes/nanocomponent-cache/README.md

 [![npm version][2]][3] [![build status][4]][5]
 [![downloads][8]][9] [![js-standard-style][10]][11]

 Cache a nanocomponent instance by key.
 Creates a new instance if the key doesn't exist, otherwise returns the cached instance.
 A subclass of [class-cache][cc] providing sane GC function defaults and a set of examples of intended usage.
+Optional LRU caching.

 ## Usage